ZenLedger Review 2026

 - Portfolio summary with cost basis tracking

-CPA and accountant access is a feature I find genuinely useful.
-You can invite your tax professional to view your ZenLedger account directly.
+CPA and accountant access is a genuinely useful feature.
+Tax professionals can be invited to view the ZenLedger account directly.
 This saves the back-and-forth of exporting reports, emailing them, and trying to explain crypto transactions to someone who might not be familiar with DeFi.
-Your accountant sees the same data you see and can make adjustments directly.
+Accountants see the same data as the account holder and can make adjustments directly.

 Cost basis methods are critical for tax accuracy.
 ZenLedger supports FIFO, LIFO, HIFO and Specific ID, and choosing the right one can significantly impact your tax bill.
 FIFO (first in, first out) is the default in most jurisdictions, but LIFO or specific identification might result in lower taxes depending on your situation.
-I recommend running calculations with different methods to see which yields the best result.
+Running calculations with different methods to compare outcomes is recommended.

 Report accuracy is the most important metric.
-In my testing, I cross-checked ZenLedger's calculations against manual spreadsheet calculations for a subset of transactions.
-The numbers matched for straightforward buy-sell-trade scenarios.
-Where discrepancies appeared was in complex DeFi transactions and cross-chain transfers.
+Cross-checking ZenLedger's calculations against manual spreadsheet calculations for a subset of transactions shows numbers matching for straightforward buy-sell-trade scenarios.
+Where discrepancies can appear is in complex DeFi transactions and cross-chain transfers.
 Always review your report before filing - the tool is a starting point, not a replacement for careful verification.

 One practical tip: generate your tax report early in the year, not on April 14th.
 Early generation gives you time to identify missing transactions, fix categorization errors, and consult with a tax professional if needed.
 Rushing through crypto tax reporting is how mistakes happen.